 Malpractice Insurance Limit Recommendations – $1,000,000 per claim/$2,000,000 aggregate

 As an owner of a long term care facility, you will be responsible for a lot of employees.
 While you want to believe your employees are honest and trustworthy, this is not always the case.
 This insurance will cover third-party claims related to employee theft, embezzlement and fraud.

 Employee Dishonesty Insurance Limit Recommendations – $100,000 per claim/$500,000 aggregate

 The cost of business insurance coverage will vary depending on the amount of coverage, risks, number of patients you care for, number of employees and the size of your facility.

 - Professional Liability Insurance – $100 to $150 per month

 - Commercial General Liability Insurance – $70 per month, depending on the coverage amount

 - Malpractice Insurance – $40 per month, depending on the coverage

-Please feel free to contact our office for your free insurance quote today.
+Please feel free to contact our office for a free insurance quote for your business.
 An agent will work to provide you with a quote the same day of your request.